aj03794/fundamentals-of-software-architecture-2nd-edition/README.md

 - Technical breadth becomes more important than technical depth
     - Some areas you will specialize in either out of need or out of interest
+- Thinking like an architect means analyzing trade-offs then asking questions like "which is more important: extensibility or security"

+### Understanding Business Drivers

+- Thinking like an architect also means understanding the business drivers required for the success of the system and translating those requirements into architecture characteristics

 ## Chapter 4 - Architectural Characteristics Defined